 - Managed platforms such as Vivint and ADT

-- Installed and maintained by a 3rd party
+- Installed and maintained by a 3rd party, costly.

 So what did I go for?
-As bolded above, a DIY Consumer level platform that is not cloud-reliant.
+As shown in red above, a DIY Consumer level platform that is not cloud-reliant.
 Specifically, I chose Z-Wave technology as the foundation of my smart home and there are quite a few reasons:

 - Its wireless.